/

 University of Waterloo

-The University of Waterloo might be known for its science and engineering programs, but it offers more than 100 undergraduate programs across six faculties, including arts, engineering, environment, health, math and science.
+The University of Waterloo might be known for its science and engineering programs, but it offers more than 100 undergraduate programs across six faculties: arts, engineering, environment, health, math and science.
 The school’s 1,000-acre main campus, with a recently expanded student centre and athletics complex, is enclosed by a ring road, while the southwest campus is home to Laurel Creek and Laurel Lake.
 Two campuses in nearby Cambridge and Kitchener are dedicated to the architecture and pharmacy programs, respectively.
 A campus in Stratford, focusing on digital media and interaction design, features an ultra-modern building near the downtown.
-The University of Waterloo is a research magnet—the Engineering 7 building is home to biomedical and mechatronics engineering programs, as well as one of the largest robotics and automation research groups in the country, and Velocity is one of the world’s most productive startup incubators.
+The University of Waterloo is a research magnet—the Pearl Sullivan Engineering building is home to biomedical and mechatronics engineering programs, as well as one of the largest robotics and automation research groups in the country.
+Velocity is one of the world’s most productive startup incubators, and founders from Waterloo have raised $19 billion in venture capital.
 The new Future Cities Institute brings together a global network of interdisciplinary researchers, leaders and practitioners to develop new tools and approaches for building healthy, prosperous and sustainable cities.
-The Science Innovation Hub links science and business, providing research facilities, including a prototyping lab.
-The school is also home to North America’s largest co-op program, with roughly 26,000 co-op students working at more than 8,000 companies in more than 75 countries every year.
+The Science Innovation Hub links science and business, providing research facilities that include a prototyping lab.
+The school is also home to North America’s largest co-op program, with roughly 26,000 co-op students working at more than 8,000 employers in more than 70 countries every year.
 “The University of Waterloo prepares the leaders of tomorrow through a unique blend of academic excellence, career-building opportunities and a culture of innovation and entrepreneurship,” says president Vivek Goel.

 Quick facts